It’s A Wrap? Tiffany Haddish And Common Unfollow Each Other On Instagram

 Neither Tiffany nor Common have confirmed that their romance is over.
 Back in June, Common said that he was “grateful to have Tiffany” in his life after being asked about their relationship in an interview.

 “She’s a wonderful woman, a Queen and just a beautiful person.
-You know, I just care for her a lot, enjoy her and am grateful to have her in my life so, yeah.
+You know, I just care for her a lot, enjoy her and I’m grateful to have her in my life so, yeah.
 I’m happy.”

+During an appearance on Steve-O’s Wild Ride! podcast, the Girls Trip star, confirmed her relationship with Common, even revealing that she was in “love” with him and that he was “hands down the best relationship” she’s ever had.

+“I’ve lost 20 pounds since I’ve been in this relationship.
+I feel more confident in me and it’s not him that’s doing it,” Haddish gushed.
+“I’m just way happier and it’s, like, knowing I got somebody that cares about me, that really has my back.
+It seems like he does anyways, and I love it.
+I love him.”

 Do you think that Tiffany and Common unfollowing each other on social media means things are clearly over?